Dyslexia Canada is committed to ensuring that every child in Canada with dyslexia gets a fair and equitable education.

 What we are advocating for

 - Recognition of dyslexia and a universally used science based, neurobiological definition

 - Compulsory assessment for dyslexia in kindergarten no later than the end of grade 1

-- Immediate and mandatory provisions of evidence-based, dyslexia-specific interventions that are explicit, systematic and cumulative to all Canadian children with dyslexia.
+- Immediate and mandatory provision of evidence-based, dyslexia specific interventions that are explicit, systematic and cumulative to all Canadian children with dyslexia

 - Mandatory training for primary educators in dyslexia-specific interventions